NDCLab/oops-faces-dataset/materials/pilot/experiment/README.md

 NOTE: You will need to comment out the EEG port / markers code to run without EEG.
 You will also need to install [Makehuman (v1.2.0)](http://www.makehumancommunity.org/content/makehuman_120.html) and [FaReT](https://github.com/fsotoc/FaReT) in order to run the experiment.
 Then, open a "Socket Render" (under Rendering in Makehuman) *before* you start the Psychopy experiment.

+*of-a is the titration task completed without EEG before EEG setup (to find expression intensity values that will yield ~80% accuracy in part b). of-b is the main EEG experiment.